tc39/proposal-smart-pipelines/readme.md

 Where “pipeline” is used as a verb, the pipe operator is said **to pipeline its topic through its body**, resulting in the pipeline’s value.

-A **`PipelineExpression`** or **pipeline-level expression** is an expression at the same [precedence level of the pipe operator][pipeline syntax].
-Although all pipelines are `PipelineExpression`s, most `PipelineExpression`s are not actually pipelines; conditional operations, logical-or operations, or any other expressions that have tighter syntactic precedence than the pipe operation—those are also `PipelineExpression`s.
+A **pipeline-level expression** is an expression at the same [ level level of the pipe operator][operator precedence].
+Although all pipelines are pipeline-level expressions, most pipeline-level expressions are not actually pipelines.
+Conditional operations, logical-or operations, or any other expressions that have tighter [operator precedence][] than the pipe operation—those are also pipeline-level expressions.

 The special token `#` is a **topic anaphor**, a **topic bindee**, or **topic placeholder**: it is a nullary operator that acts like a special variable: implicitly bound to its value, but still lexically scoped.